Arkkandy/SwitchSDCopy/README.md

 * When copying the album, any files with unknown game codes will be placed in a directory named "Other".
 	- If you later add these codes to "GameCodes.txt" you can simply repeat the copy operation and the tool will skip already copied content.
+	- If you wish to delete the "Other" folder and it's content you will have to do so manually.